Lady Lilith by Dante Gabriel Rossetti (1872-73)

 Uffizi Gallery, Florence

-“And round his heart one strangling golden hair…” Beauty like this is strangely powerful, and desire has always seemed to be a dangerous kind of magic.
-Still, I find it endlessly fascinating that men and women have so often suspected it to be evil.
+Beauty like this is strangely powerful, and desire has always seemed to be a dangerous kind of magic.
+Still, I find it endlessly fascinating that both men and women have so often suspected beauty to be evil.